 Yes.
 Most of our programs are offered during our homecoming events in April.

 We strive to graduate our students following their programs of study and help them successfully pass board requirements as fast as possible.
 Sometimes it may become necessary for a student to go to part time due to medical or other life altering issues.
 Part-time status is granted on a case-by-case basis with permission from the department chair and faculty.
 Students are not accepted initially part time unless granted by department.

-There are good and bad areas of any community.
-On campus student housing (i.e. Lindsay and Daniells Hall) are monitored by our security department around the clock.
-The City of Loma Linda is a relatively safe college community.
+There are good and bad areas in any community.
+On campus student housing (i.e. Lindsay and Daniells Hall) are monitored by our campus security department.
+The City of Loma Linda is a relatively safe college community but citizens are always cautioned to be vigilant.
 Check with your desired department for more information on surrounding areas if you plan on living off campus.

 Loma Linda is located in a valley region of the Inland Empire and is in an active earthquake zone.
-Southern California also experiences wildland fires have also burned in the mountain areas.
+Southern California also experiences wildland fires which have burned in the mountain areas several miles from campus.
 Flooding my also occur but is rare.

 See on-campus student housing information.
 Students may also opt to live in the surrounding communities.
 Some students room together or stay with area families.

 Yes.
-Watch our web site for more information on upcoming events.
-You may also schedule an advising appointment or campus tour by checking out our prospective student section at www.llu.edu.
+January 24, 2016!
+Watch our web site for more information and to RSVP.
+Some programs may also have information sessions throughout the year.
+Inquire with your desired department.
+You may also schedule an advising appointment by contacting our SAHP departments and a campus tour by checking our prospective student section at www.llu.edu.

-Yes but we recommend you call ahead and set up an appointment.
+Yes we would love to show you around and tell about your school, but we recommend you call ahead and set up an appointment.